cran-task-views/MedicalImaging/MedicalImaging.md

 -   Several other packages outlined below use one of these to perform their file I/O.

+*BIDS*

+[BIDS](https://bids.neuroimaging.io), for Brain Imaging Data Structure, uses the NIfTI-1 file format for images, but also specifies a wide range of standardised structures for storing additional metadata using simple text formats.
+It also specifies naming conventions for predictability and interoperability.

+-   The `r pkg("bidsr")` package offers a parser for datasets complying with the BIDS standard.

 *Other formats*

 There are a number of other formats that are specific to certain other